NikeeKanekar/Employee-Calendar/README.md

 Ex: http://localhost:8080/timeoff/request

 The employee id and hours requested are sent through a request body, that is an object of Employee class.
 The Employee class has following 3 instance properties:
-i.	int employee_id
+1.	int employee_id
-ii.
-String start
+2. String start
-iii.
-String end
+3. String end

 The two strings represent the start and end date respectively and are of the form “MM-dd-yyyy HH:mm”